Isokon Flats: Espionage

-A number of Isokon residents were later identified as Soviet agents and in the 1930s and Cold War period the building was subject to surveillance by the British security services In the mid-1930s Flat 7 was occupied by Dr Arnold Deutsch, the NKVD agent who recruited the Cambridge Five and Soviet spy Jürgen Kuczynski lived at Isokon while teaching economics at London University.
+A number of Isokon residents were later identified as Soviet agents and the building was subject to surveillance by the British security services in the 1930s and during the Cold War period.
+In the mid-1930s Flat 7 was occupied by Dr Arnold Deutsch, the NKVD agent who recruited the Cambridge Five.
+Soviet spy Jürgen Kuczynski lived at Isokon while teaching economics at the University of London.

 Post-war years

-The Isokon furniture company ceased trading with the outbreak of World War II, but was restarted in 1963.
+The Isokon furniture company ceased trading at the outbreak of World War II but was restarted in 1963.
 The British architect Sir James Frazer Stirling was a resident during the early 1960s.
 In 1969 the building was sold to the New Statesman magazine and the Isobar was converted into flats.
 In 1972 the building was sold to Camden London Borough Council and gradually deteriorated until the 1990s when it was abandoned and lay derelict for several years.

 Rescue and refurbishment

-In 2003 the building was sympathetically refurbished by Avanti Architects, a practice which specialises in the refurbishment of Modernist buildings, for the Notting Hill Housing Association who purchased it from Camden London Borough Council.
+In 2003 the building was sympathetically refurbished by Avanti Architects, a practice which specialises in the renovation of modernist buildings, for the Notting Hill Housing Association which purchased it from Camden London Borough Council.
 Notting Hill Housing Association remains the freeholder.
 During the comprehensive restoration, the services were completely renewed, heating and insulation discreetly upgraded and the later overcoat of render removed from the exterior.
-The building now has a smooth external finish and is the palest tint of pink in colour, like it first was when it opened, and not pure white as is often assumed from back and white historical photos.
+The building now has a smooth external finish and is the palest tint of pink in colour, as it was originally—not pure white as has been assumed from black and white historical photos.
 The building is now partly occupied by key workers under a shared-ownership scheme whilst the larger flats have been sold outright.

 Isokon Gallery

-As part of the refurbishment, an exhibition gallery was created in the former garage, run since 2014 wholly by volunteers as a non-profit micro-museum to tell the story of the building, the social and artistic life of its residents and Isokon furniture company.
-The gallery is open weekends only, 11.00 a.m. to 4.00 p.m. from the beginning of March until the end of October.
+As part of the refurbishment, an exhibition gallery was created in the former garage, run since 2014 wholly by volunteers as a non-profit micro-museum to tell the story of the building, the social and artistic life of its residents and the Isokon furniture company.
+The gallery is open weekends only, 11.00 a.m. to 4.00 p.m. from the beginning of March until the end of November.
 Flats in the Isokon building are private and cannot be visited, except during Open House in September each year.